alexpricedev/SmartAsk/README.md

 # SmartAsk

-SmartAsk is a simple app for exporting the responses your event attendees leave when they sign up to your [Meetup.com](http://meetup.com/) events.
+**SmartAsk** is a simple tool to help the organisers of [Meetup.com](http://meetup.com/) groups to see the answers that attendees leave when they sign up for an event.

 It allows you to view the attendees in the application or export the data as a `.CSV`.